 4. Google Analytics can’t attribute revenue data from Salesforce.
 While your sales team input data on closed customers in Salesforce, that data is locked in your CRM.
 You can’t take that data and send it to Google where it can be attributed as you have missing data links between website visitors, leads and customers.
 With these missing connections, you’re never going to be able to accurately measure your marketing in Google Analytics for metrics like return on investment.

-Ok, so now we know we need to integrate Salesforce and Google Analytics.
-But do you know how to do it?
+Ok, so now we know we understand the importance of the google analytics salesforce integration, but do you know how to do it?

 As we mentioned, there are two main ways to do it.